KlazHTT/personal-website/pages/about.md

 My name is Hao Tran. 👋

-I am interested in the intersections of productivity, knowledge, and technology.
+I am interested in the intersections between productivity, knowledge, and technology.
 Most of my personal time is dedicated to consuming informational content, tinkering with software, and playing video games.

 - See my [gaming history](https://trello.com/b/r6Nmb9VL/gaming) on Trello.
 - See my [reading history](https://trello.com/b/luhlPjL7/reading) on Trello.